cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The mappings of {{mappings}} always output a point on the elliptic curve, i.e., a point in a group of order h * r ({{bg-curves}}).
-Obtaining a point in G may require a final operation commonly called "clearing the cofactor," which takes as input any point on the curve.
+Obtaining a point in G may require a final operation commonly called "clearing the cofactor," which takes as input any point on the curve and produces as output a point in the prime-order (sub)group of the curve.

 The cofactor can always be cleared via scalar multiplication by h.
 For elliptic curves where h = 1, i.e., the curves with a prime number of points,